chrisknepper/android-messages-desktop/README.md

 Run Android Messages as a desktop app, a la iMessage.
 For those of us that prefer not to have a browser tab always open for this sort of thing.

+**Not affiliated with Google in any way.
+Android is a trademark of Google LLC.**

 <a href="#"><img src="assets/screenshots/windows.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>
 <a href="#"><img src="assets/screenshots/mac.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>

-### Disclaimer: I have ~~not~~ barely tested this at all because Google has still not made the web messages feature available to me.
-I rooted my old Nexus 5X to force-enable the feature so I could make sure the syncing worked, as seen in the screenshots above.
+### Disclaimer: I have tested this with my Pixel on both macOS High Sierra nad Windows 10.
+Normal functionality seems to work, but help testing and feedback is greatly appreciated!

 Inspired by: